andydevs/touch-control-demo/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/andydevs/web-boilerplate)

-Use this template for building basic static websites.
+Use this template for building basic static websites [EDIT THIS PART WITH THE DESCRIPTION OF YOUR SITE].

-Create A new Website
+Create A new Website [DELETE THIS SECTION IN YOUR SITE]
 -----------------------------------------------------------

 On the repository webpage, you can either click